Fast recovery of parametric eigenvalues depending on several parameters and location of high order exceptional points

-A Taylor expansion of this function can be obtained from the successive derivatives $h_p$ depending themselves of the eigenvalues successive derivatives computed at $\nuv_0$ using the generalized Leibniz rules yields or, more efficiently, from the hierarchical expression given in Sec.~\ref{sec:hireachical}.
+A Taylor expansion of this function can be obtained from the successive derivatives $h_p$ depending themselves on the eigenvalues successive derivatives computed at $\nuv_0$ using the generalized Leibniz rules or, more efficiently, from the hierarchical expression given in Sec.~\ref{sec:hireachical}.

 Once the truncated Taylor series